 - Determine how your organisation is performing across these five key areas and identify where you could be vulnerable.
 Take the Security & Risk Self-Assessment >

 - Discover why ISO 27001 is crucial to your cybersecurity strategy – and the top 3 benefits of acquiring ISO 27001 certification.
 Learn more >

 Want to find out more?

-If you’re interested in finding out more about the new data security legislation and what your business needs to do in order to become compliant, contact us to request a Security and Risk Assessment Workshop.
+If you’re interested in finding out more about the new data security legislation and what your business needs to do to become compliant, contact us to book a Security and Risk Assessment Workshop.

 - 1 https://www.oaic.gov.au/agencies-and-organisations/business-resources/privacy-business-resource-21-australian-businesses-and-the-eu-general-data-protection-regulation